HyperTag/documentation/src/content/enterprise-destinations/criteo.md

         - 'setHashedEmail'
 ```

-- `gumId` - String, **required**
+- `gumId` : (required) String
-  - you'll find GUM ID value on your Criteo account
+  - the GUM ID value from your Criteo account
-- `partnerId` - String, **required**
+- `partnerId` : (required) String
-  - is your Account (Partner) ID from your Criteo account
+  - your Account (Partner) ID from your Criteo account
-- `isDeduplicationOn` - Bool, **optional**
+- `isDeduplicationOn` : (optional) Bool
   - will allow you to set the Criteo's `deduplication` parameter for your calls
-  - _default value: `0`_
+  - default value: `0`
-- `defaultSiteType` - String, , **optional**, one of these values:
+- `defaultSiteType` : (optional) String - one of these values:
-  - `m` - for mobile
+  - `m` : for mobile
-  - `t` - for tablet
+  - `t` : for tablet
-  - `d` - for desktop
+  - `d` : for desktop
-  - _default value: `d`_
+  - default value: `d`
-- `standardEvents` - Array of Objects, **optional**
+- `standardEvents` : (optional) Array of Objects

   - by default, MetaRouter will map some of the E-commerce events to standard Criteo events.
-(See #track-calls to see )
   - this config option allows you to map your own event to a specific Criteo standard event
   - each Object in the Array (one Object in Array equals one mapping) should have the following structure:

-    - `event` - String - your event name
+    - `event` : String - your event name
-    - `to` - String - Criteo standard event name
+    - `to` : String - Criteo standard event name
-    - `params` - Object with the following structure:
+    - `params` : Object with the following structure:
-      - `name` - String - the param name that will be sent to Criteo
+      - `name` : String - the param name that will be sent to Criteo
-      - `type` - String - the param type of values that you want to send to Criteo.
+      - `type` : String - the param type of values that you want to send to Criteo.
 These are the accepted values for `type`:
         - `ps`
           - will send an Array of Strings representing products IDs
           - the value will be retrieved from `properties.product` or `properties.products`
           - if the value type is Array, it will be sent as is
           - if the value type is String, it will be processed into an Array by splinting the String value by `,`
-        - `pid` - will send a String representing the product ID
+        - `pid` : will send a String representing the product ID
-        - `pids` - will send an Array of Strings representing products IDs
+        - `pids` : will send an Array of Strings representing products IDs
-        - `products-short` - will send an Array of Objects where each object has the following structure:
+        - `products-short` : will send an Array of Objects where each object has the following structure:
-          - `id` - String - product id
+          - `id` : String - product id
-          - `price` - int / float - product price
+          - `price` : int / float - product price
-          - `quantity` - int - product quantity
+          - `quantity` : int - product quantity
-        - `products-full` - will send an Array of Objects where each object will have the same structure that you are passing from your own event
+        - `products-full` : will send an Array of Objects where each object will have the same structure that you are passing from your own event
-        - `tid` - will send a String representing transaction / order ID
+        - `tid` : will send a String representing transaction / order ID
         - if **no `type` provided**, we'll search for `property.[name]` and we'll use this value for this param

   ## Examples